 The closed circumaural Marshall Monitor II A.N.C. offer well-balanced sound, but score particularly highly on wearing comfort and have several interesting functions.

 Since its foundation in 1962, the long-established English company Marshall have been committed to high-quality and robust stage equipment with a timeless design, their latest closed Bluetooth headphones Monitor II A.N.C. benefit from their experience.
 And it’s not just their all-black design, emphasised by the white accentuated lettering and a golden button on the ear cups, that underlines their rocking attitude.
 Both the brackets and their extensions and the ear cup suspension are made of robust metal and the matt-textured surface of the oval ear-cups almost feels like one of their legendary amps.
 Behind the hard shell of these headphones, however, there is a soft core, especially the padding, which extends under the black imitation leather of the headband over its entire length.
-The leatherette earpads are no less padded but unfortunately, they are not exchangeable.
+The leatherette earpads are no less padded and fortunately, they are exchangeable.

 Optimal alignment of the ear cups on the ears is ensured by the extensions, which can be pulled out in thirteen increments and snap-in tightly, and the ear cup suspensions connected to a combination joint.
 The headphones are really well articulated, as the suspension tilts 180 degrees around the vertical axis and about 130 degrees around the horizontal axis.
 This guarantees flexible monitoring and shock-proof, space-saving transportation.
 The ear cups can also be folded almost halfway around the axis in the arms.
 This requires a long cable so that it does not stretch when it is twisted.
 Accordingly, Marshall uses a spiral when the cable exits the bracket channel to avoid cable jams.
 Since these headphones support Bluetooth and active noise suppression, two buttons required for this, the A.N.C. mode switch and the M button, are hidden at the end of the mounting arms of both cups and can be individually assigned via an app.